 Until DBC Onderhoud set up this site to publish the costs of treatments, this information could only be obtained through a Freedom of Information request.

-By disclosing of the cost of treatments, DBC Onderhoud hopes to make patients more aware of the costs they may be incurring by choosing a hospital over their.
+By disclosing of the cost of treatments, DBC Onderhoud hopes to make patients more aware of the costs they may be incurring by choosing a hospital over their local doctor.

 Also in May, Dutch hospitals began publishing their own treatment information on their websites.
 Patients are now able to see how institutions score in ten categories ranging from waiting times and mortality rates to patient experiences and the risk of infection, although not the costs.